 One good tool, which is sometimes too quickly overlooked by freelancers, is that of email marketing.
-Platforms such as MailChimp are free up to an email list of 1000 or so subscribers – perfect for your average freelancer just starting out.
+Platforms such as Convertkit offer a free version.
+Check out their free email marketing ebook here.

 An email newsletter is ideal for freelancers as it provides a level of professionalism, keeps you in contact with your potential customers, keeps current clients in the know and can be a persuasive tool to make that one potential client take the plunge.